Spoliation of Evidence in Florida: What You Need to Know

 What Is Spoliation of Evidence?

 Spoliation refers to the loss, destruction, or alteration of evidence that may be relevant to a legal claim.
-This may include physical items like documents or car parts, or digital materials such as emails, text messages, surveillance footage, or metadata.
-Spoliation can happen through negligence or intentional conduct.
-In Florida, the courts may impose serious consequences if one party is found to have spoliated evidence.
+This may include physical items like documents or car parts, which are forms of physical evidence, as well as digital materials such as emails, text messages, surveillance footage, or metadata.
+A document can be either a physical or electronic record, and is a common subject of spoliation.
+Spoliation can happen through negligence or intentional conduct, and specifically occurs when parties destroy evidence relevant to a claim.
+Spoliation occurs when evidence is lost, destroyed, or altered during the course of a legal dispute.
+In Florida, both intentional and negligent destruction of evidence can be considered spoliation, and the courts may impose serious consequences if one party is found to have spoliated evidence.

 Legal Duties to Preserve Evidence in Florida